Summary Dissolution in California

 All divorces in California are called dissolutions.
 A summary dissolution allows you and your spouse to terminate your marriage without a trial or a judge’s input.

-But this process isn’t right for everyone.
-You must meet stringent requirements involving your family setup, your assets and debts, and your income.
-If you fail to meet even one of these and a few other rules, you must look into another type of divorce.
+But the summary dissolution process isn’t right for everyone.
+You must meet certain stringent requirements.
+If you fail to meet even one of these and a few other rules, you must look into another type of divorce

 What is a summary dissolution?

 During a standard dissolution (or divorce), a judge looks over a couple's paperwork and makes rulings regarding the outcome.
-At the end of that period, either part of the couple could appeal the ruling and challenge the outcome.
+At the end of that period, each person has the right to appeal the ruling and challenge the outcome.
 A summary dissolution is different.

 Get a summary dissolution with Hello Divorce for only $1,500 total for both of you.
 Learn more here.